msft-mirror-aosp/platform.external.toolchain-utils/llvm_tools/README.md

 This script is used for updating a package's LLVM hash (sys-devel/llvm, sys-libs/compiler-rt, sys-libs/libcxx, sys-libs/libcxxabi, and sys-libs/llvm-libunwind) and then run tests after updating the git hash.
+There are three ways to test the change, including starting tryjobs, recipe builders or using cq+1.

 An example when this script should be run is when certain boards would like to be tested with the updated `LLVM_NEXT_HASH`.